Filipino-Style Spaghetti

 Ground beef: We like going for lean ground beef to reduce the overall oiliness of the final spaghetti sauce.

-Beef bouillon cube: This will help boost the meaty and savory flavors of the recipe.
+Beef Bouillon Cube: This will help boost the meaty and savory flavors of the recipe.
 You can purchase beef bouillon cubes in most Asian groceries.

 Tomato sauce, tomato paste: You can’t have a spaghetti without the tomatoes.
 Tomato sauce will provide most of the bulk for our sauce, while the paste will further intensify the tangy, tomato flavors.